 The Annapurna Base Camp trek starts in Pokhara, one of the biggest cities in Nepal.
 It’s a smaller version of Kathmandu, also offering a nice location next to a lake and with less air pollution.
 I enjoyed spending some time there and did a paraglide but there are plenty of other things to do in Pokhara as well.
-Here’s a video for your to check out of the paraglide that I made!
+In this post you’ll find a video about the paraglide that I did.

 My suggested location for overnighting in Pokhara is Hotel Lakefront, with large rooms and lake views!

 Trek to Annapurna Base Camp with or without a guide